lucoalove/PaperspaceStableDiffusion/README.md

 This is an installation guide for dummies using Paperspace $8 tier.
 It installs the (reForge)[https://github.com/Panchovix/stable-diffusion-webui-reForge] web UI, allowing you to generate images.

-It only uses the models I gave it (I think you need to change the file thing to change that) but idc this is for my purposes, cry
+It only uses the models I gave it (I think you need to change the launcher to change that) but idc this is for my purposes, cry

 shoutout to **Shalie** for telling me how tf to do this <3

+## Prerequisites

+paperspace

 ## Installation